maho3/ltu-ili/paper/README.md

 # LtU ILI Software Paper Figures

-This directory contains scripts and notebooks necessary for running the examples described in the software release paper (arxiv:XXXXX).
+This directory contains scripts and notebooks necessary for running the examples described in the software release paper ([arxiv:2402.05137](https://arxiv.org/abs/2402.05137)).

 The examples include:
 - [Figure 1](./fig1_ex/): An example of likelihood, prior, and posterior distributions for a simple model.